-A Note on How to Read for this Class: Except where URL links are provided, set readings will be available for download in Blackboard.
+A Suggestion on How to Read for this Class: Except where URL links are provided, set readings () will be available for download in the course Blackboard page (Course Content).
 Some of the set readings are more difficult than others-and assume knowledge of specialised debates and terminology that you (or others, or I) might not have at this stage.
 None of the readings have been written for students, they are all contributing to ongoing intellectual debates of their time.
 What to do?
 1) If you find one reading item particularly difficult, try another one first.
 2) Take notes of what you think are the most important arguments and points.
 3) Keep notes of any concepts you want to know more about-or find impenetrable-and raise them in class (and on Blackboard), particularly if you suspect they might be important.
+Don't just bring things you understand to class, bring things you don't understand!

-Why aren't we using any of the available readers?
-Some (but not very many) of our readings are found in the available readers, but the readers can only look to the past, they don't have too much to say about what you and I confront right now.
-If you feel you want to know more about the past (or the "classics") of the anthropology of art, you know where to find them... just beware that they are consulted only very selectively in research being done today.
-There is no single line of development for the anthropology of art, and therefore no fixed classics.
-Our readings for each week are designed to promote discussion and debate in class (including online in Zoom and Blackboard); they are not a representation of "what-everyone-should-know-about-the-anthropology-of-art," Instead, they reflect the fact that anthropology today draws on numerous adjacent disciplines and areas of theory.
+Why aren't we using any of the published readers?
+Some-but not very many-of our readings are found in the available readers, but the readers can only look to the past, they don't have too much to say about what you and I confront right now.
+If you feel you want to know more about the past (or the "classics") of the anthropology of art, you know where to find them... just beware that they are consulted only very rarely in research being done today.
+There is no single line of development for the anthropology of art, and therefore no established classics.
+Our readings for each week are designed to promote discussion and debate in class (including online in Zoom and Blackboard); they are not a representation of "what-everyone-should-know-about-the-anthropology-of-art," instead, they reflect the fact that anthropology today draws on numerous adjacent disciplines and areas of theory.